bhuebner3/bhuebner3/README.md

 ## 👨‍💻 About Me

 Welcome to my GitHub profile!
 I'm passionate about using data science to solve complex problems and make data-driven decisions.
 My academic background in statistics and management & data science has equipped me with a strong foundation in machine learning, statistical analysis, and data visualization.
-Here, you'll find projects showcasing my skills in Python, R, and various machine learning techniques.
+Here, you'll find projects showcasing my skills in Python and various machine learning techniques.

 ## 🛠 Skills